gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 {: #dtls-protection-engines title="DTLS protection engines" cols="r l l"}

-The values specified above shall be used in the Protected Association parameter as protection engines as specified in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} and are registered with IANA below {{iana-protectio-engines}}.
+The values specified above shall be used in the Protected Association parameter as protection engines as specified in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} and are registered with IANA below in {{iana-protectio-engines}}.

 # DTLS Usage of CRYPTO Chunk